ncatlab/nlab-content/pages/1/9/9/0/991/content.md

 group]]s in the topological sense, is equivalent to the category of [[pro-object]]s in the category of finite groups (as explained in [[profinite group]]).
-(If you remove 'finite' the result does not hold, but you can recover it in part by working with "pro-discrete localic groups" instead of topological groups, i.e. take limits of finite groups within the category of '[[locale|localic]]' rather than '[[topological group|topological]]' groups, remembering that 'locales' are almost 'spaces without points'.
+(If you remove 'finite' the result does not hold, but you can recover it in part by working with "pro-discrete [[localic groups]]" instead of topological groups, i.e. take limits of finite groups within the category of '[[locale|localic]]' rather than '[[topological group|topological]]' groups, remembering that 'locales' are almost 'spaces without points'.